Baroness (band): Musical style

 Baroness play a mix of heavy metal styles, including sludge, progressive, alternative, and post-metal.
-Pitchfork has described the band's sound as "rock music that folds in... more metal leanings, along with something more delicate and spare."
+The band's third studio album,Yellow & Green, marked a shift away from their sludge roots towards a more accessible alternative rock sound.
+Pitchfork has described their sound as "rock music that folds in... more metal leanings, along with something more delicate and spare."
 Invisible Oranges called Baroness "a band of extremes" and said, "within a single record—sometimes a single song—they lash out in pummeling guitars and punk-rock screams, then drop into finger-picked acoustic guitar reminiscent of bluegrass and country.
 Their music fuses the meticulousness of prog-metal with the warm, lazy embrace of psychedelic rock."